 - Insert m-Button in the right bar end

 - Feed right side control wires through the hole

-- Feed all left and right side ground wires through bars to center hole.
+- Feed all left and right side ground wires through bars to the center hole.
 Solder all ground wires to m-Button main ground and run one ground wire back to the m-Unit main ground terminal to ensure the best continuity.

 The first time that the m.Unit receives an input signal from a speed sensor it takes an initial reading and sets a baseline.
 If you split the signal between a speedometer and the m.Unit and wired either of them before the other and then powered on the system it is possible that the Motogadget gauge and or the m.Unit has set a signal baseline that is different now that the signal has been split and this will give you a false reading.
 The solution is to perform a factory reset on the m.Unit and allow it to produce a new baseline of the current signal input.